 Capacity is the maximum output possible over a period of time.
 For a single machine, capacity is the number of minutes in the time period, divided by the part rate at full speed.
 As an alternative to number of pieces, quantities can be expressed in weight or size.

 Capacity is usually determined at the level of a line or plant.
-In this case, manufacturing capacity is the quantity of product or number of pieces that can be produced per time period, (often per week, month or even per year).
+In this case, manufacturing capacity is the quantity of product or number of pieces that can be produced per time period (often per week, month or even per year).
+It’s important to note that there can be variability in cycle times due to a variety of factors.

 Types of manufacturing capacity